rameshvoltella/WoocommerceAndroidOAuth1/README.md

 This library is based on woocommerce api v1[woocommerce-rest-api-docs](http://woocommerce.github.io/woocommerce-rest-api-docs/#introduction)

+API Version - v1
-API Version 	WC Version 	WP Version v1 	      2.6.x or later 	4.4 or later
+WC Version - 2.6.x or later
+WP Version - 4.4 or later

 Using the WooCommerce REST API